 Then just roll to adhere.

 I made three of these as well all with different designs.
-All of the designs I used can be found in the Silhouette online store.
 Here are these wraps with the candles off.

 And then again with the candles on.
 Gorgeous how the light shines through, don’t you think?

-Y’all enjoy both of these ideas.
+Y’all enjoy both of these paper candle wraps.
 I am thinking there might be a seasonal paper candle wrap post around here.
 The possibilities are endless!